An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

 The previous two sections propose and justify a general nonlinear framework for approximating PtO maps with finite-dimensional input or output spaces.
 Although universality properties of the proposed architectures are established, the efficiency of statistically estimating the underlying PtO map from a finite dataset remains to be addressed.
 Such sample complexity results are crucial to understand the expected performance of learning algorithms in scenarios where experimental or computational resources for data generation are limited.
 However, it is an open challenge to develop such a theory in the general \emph{nonlinear} setting previously considered.

 To still shed some light on this issue, we provide a detailed theoretical analysis of learning a \emph{linear} PtO map $f$ that admits a factorization into a linear functional $q$, the QoI, composed with a self-adjoint linear operator $L$, the forward map.
-To set the stage, let $(H,\ip{\cdot}{\cdot}, \norm{\slot})$ be an infinite-dimensional real separable Hilbert space.
+To set the stage, we adopt the following setup in the remainder of Section~\ref{sec:linear}.
+Let $(H,\ip{\cdot}{\cdot}, \norm{\slot})$ be an infinite-dimensional real separable Hilbert space.
 We view the PtO map $f=q\circ L\colon H\to\R$ as a linear functional on $H$.
 Hence, the \emph{input space is always infinite-dimensional} in this section.
 Let $\nu$ be the data-generating Borel probability measure on the input space $H$.
-Suppose that

-for some orthonormal basis $\{\varphi_j\}_{j\in\N}$ of $H$ and eigenvalue sequence $\{\sigma_j\}_{j\in\N}\subset \R_{\geq 0}$, and that $N$ iid input data samples $\{u_n\}_{n=1}^N\sim\nu^{\otimes N}$ are available.
-We consider two different supervised learning approaches (visualized in Figure~\ref{fig:ee_vs_ff} as F2V and F2F) that correspond to the given labeled output data $\{y_n\}_{n=1}^N$ being either noise-perturbed versions of \begin{itemize}[topsep=1.67ex,itemsep=1ex,partopsep=1ex,parsep=1ex] \myitem{(EE)} \sfit{(end-to-end learning)} \emph{the entire PtO map $f$ applied to the input data}, or \myitem{(FF)} \sfit{(full-field learning)} \emph{the forward map $L$ applied to the input data}. \emph{Moreover, in this latter case the linear functional $q$ is assumed to be known}. \end{itemize}
+We work in the setting that